 As geopolitics are increasingly driven by techno-industrial competition, assessments of competitor capabilities must go beyond traditional weaponry to effectively inform strategic level decision-making.
 The U.S. government still lacks clarity on much of what occurs in these battlegrounds of tech innovation—and it must catch up on strategic and operational levels.
 Closer collaboration with the U.S. private sector will result in robust and rapid development on these fronts.

 Increased collaboration necessitates familiarity with the best-placed experts, an ability to actually drive deep technical conversations, and the capacity to build trusted venues for technologists and national security policymakers.
-As such, the Institute for Security and Technology is improving public-private partnership in the face of strategic competition through the Strategic Balancing Initiative.
+As such, the Institute for Security and Technology is improving public-private partnership in the face of strategic competition through the Strategic Balancing Initiative (SBI).
+SBI’s mission is to understand and anticipate the positive and negative security effects of emerging, disruptive technologies on the international balance of power, within states, and between governments and industries by ideating and integrating novel solutions to technology-driven security vulnerabilities across U.S. innovation and economic ecosystems.

 Strategic Balancing Initiative Fact Sheets